HardGamerStore/hardgamerstore/README.md

 Deyvid Yancey Guedes Silva,
 Gustavo Batista Montenegro,
 Tiago Marcionilo da Silva

+A única informação a ser adicionada no banco manualmente é um funcionario.
 <!--
 **HardGamerStore/hardgamerstore** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.